solyarisoftware/WeBAD/README.md

 ## To do

-1. On the Demo: add input boxes for significant parameters.
+- [x] On the Demo:

-2. On the Demo: add recording/download after the recordingstop event, allowing user to listen the record clip.
+  add recording/download after the recordingstop event, allowing user to listen the record clip

+- [] On the Demo:
+  add input boxes for significant parameters, allowing to modify parameters in real-time

-3. Demo as a tuner of parameter settings.
+- [] Demo as a **parameter setting tuning tool**
    Above features would allow to transform the demo into a tool to tune/calibrate parameters

-4. add event for clipping
+- [] add event for clipping

-5. Please Giorgio, transform the ugly all-see-all in ES6 JS modules!
+- [] Please Giorgio, transform the ugly all-see-all in ES6 JS modules!

+- [] Continuous listening delayed-recording issue?
+  - `recordingstart` event start speech recording as soon a signal (exceeding of a threshold) is detected in the `audioDetection()` function loop, every e.g. 80 msecs.
+   That's critical because the recording start "abruptly", possibly truncating few milliseconds of the initial speech.

+   - Make sure that speech recognition engine (speech-to-text/ASR) is not affected.
+TBV.

+   - Otherwise a possible solution is, instead of recording from the `recordstart` event, to foresee a continuous pre-recording: WeBAD could automatically start recording at each `signal` and stopping it at next `silence`.
+     Or continue recording until the usual `recordingstop` event.

 ## Acknowledgments

-I used the volume-meter Web Audio API scriptprocessor written by Chris Wilson here: https://github.com/cwilso/volume-meter
+I used the volume-meter Web Audio API scriptprocessor written by Chris Wilson here: https://github.com/cwilso/volume-meter 👏👏

 ## License